MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-textual-summarization-edge.md

 - The length of the summary might influence the level of detail extracted from the video summary.
 Longer summaries might result in less specific details being included.
 - The generated summary might contain inaccuracies, such as incorrect identification of gender, age, and other personal characteristics.
 - If the original video contains inappropriate content, the video summarization output might be affected in the following ways: it might be incomplete, contain disclaimers regarding the inappropriate content, and in certain instances, it might include the actual inappropriate quotes, which may be presented with or without a disclaimer.

+See also the transparency notes for textual summarization.